mfwgenerics/koala/NOTES.md

 Schema definition and diff framework:

-* Aims to faithfully represent schema
+* Aims to faithfully represent schema rather than DDL
-* Does not provide DDL directly
+* Does not provide any DDL directly
-* Instead, DDL is figured out from diffs
+* Instead, DDL is produced from changesets

 SQL query/statement dsl: